"Life is NOT predestined as many of us believe. Instead one shapes his destiny by his own deeds (karma)."

 Effect of our Thoughts on our Karma

 Every action is preceded by thoughts.
 The most powerful instrument that a human soul is gifted is the thought power.
 Thoughts build your consciousness, shape your attitude, and then design your life.
 One needs to know how important thoughts are.
 Every human creation we see in this world is due to powerful thoughts of a human mind brought alive.
 The quality of our thoughts designs our world.
 Thoughts are fertilized by our knowledge, our root belief system.
 A person with a certain kind of knowledge usually creates thoughts in harmony with that knowledge.
-Then someone who has imbibed spiritual knowledge would most likely create pure, powerful thoughts in harmony with his true nature.
+Then someone who has imbibed spiritual knowledge would most likely create pure, powerful thoughts in harmony with his original nature.

 The quality of thoughts determines the quality of our karma.
 Karma in turn is rewarded back to us in the future.
 So right thinking based on the right knowledge is the recipe for beautiful and lasting relationships, and living a peaceful and contented life.
 Raja Yoga meditation 'elevates' our vibrations/thought energy in harmony with the supreme being (God) and hence at first our inner world of thoughts becomes beautiful.
 This also helps in remaining mentally strong amidst turbulent situations.
 Finally the same is reflected in our outer world also.
 Everything starts to become right.
 We begin to do righteous karma, which harms no one and uplifts anyone who comes in our contact.

 Then our karma really begins at the level of thoughts.
 Hence anyone who wants to re-design his life must indeed begin to transform the thoughts in harmony with the spiritual wisdom and our original virtues.

 We highly recommend to watch our 'Awakening' series episodes on Karma by BK Sister Shivani.